How to integrate ChatGPT with Zendesk in 2026: The complete guide

 • The Suite Team plan ($55 per agent/month, billed annually) gives you "Essential" AI agents.

-• For the more capable features, you’ll need the Advanced AI agents add-on, which costs extra.
+• For the most advanced capabilities, you can opt for the Advanced AI agents add-on, which provides even deeper automation.

 Method 2: Build a custom integration with the OpenAI API

-If you have a team of developers and crave complete control, you can build your own integration from scratch.
+If you have a team of developers and want to build a highly bespoke setup, you can build your own integration.
 This route involves using the OpenAI API to talk directly to Zendesk's API, creating a custom bridge between the two.

 The upsides

-• High cost and time: This is by far the most expensive and time-consuming way to go.
-It requires a ton of developer hours not just to build, but to maintain, update, and fix on an ongoing basis.
+• Development resources: This is a more resource-intensive way to go.
+It requires developer hours to build, maintain, and update on an ongoing basis.

 Method 3: Use a third-party integration platform

-A smarter approach: A dedicated AI platform like eesel AI
+A complementary approach: A dedicated AI platform like eesel AI

 An infographic showing how eesel AI connects with multiple knowledge sources to provide comprehensive support automation, a key aspect of how to integrate ChatGPT with Zendesk.::